mithunkumarc/learning_java/interview-questions.md

         purpose of mixn and interface(java is strict: contract) to provide many optional features. syntax of mixin look like inheritance in python. mixin vs class in python. mixin don't contain any instance varaibles but class contain instance variables.
-        No use of creating instance of mixin as there is not state to modify. ( instantiation of interface not possible) object of class impl interface possible, because class has state to modify, it can use interface method todo it.
+        No use of creating instance of mixin as there is not state to modify. ( instantiation of interface not possible in java) object of class impl interface possible, because class has state to modify, it can use interface method todo it.

 classloaders :